-Deloitte say talent-related challenges are one of the four biggest threats healthcare organisations face today.
-That’s not only a recruitment problem – it’s also a wider issue around how we engage, retain, train, motivate, promote and reward healthcare professionals.
+Of course, that’s not only recruitment’s problem.
+It’s also a wider issue around how we engage, retain, train, motivate, promote and reward healthcare professionals.

-Let’s dig into the six biggest challenges healthcare recruiters face today.
+But hiring brilliant people is much easier said than done.
+Let’s dive into the six biggest challenges healthcare recruiters face today.

 1 – Candidate attraction

 Staff shortages have always been a major problem for healthcare.
 And the last few years have only made life harder.